Does your landlord report to the credit bureau?

 Similarly, information from PRBC (formerly Payment Reporting Builds Credit Consumer Reports), such as bill payment data on rent, cable, insurance and even daycare provider payments, is being included in credit scores.

 If you’re looking for other reasons to check your credit report, consider this: Millions of other people do it, so you most probably should too.
-In fact, the Consumer Financial Protection Bureau, a watchdog agency formed in July 2012 under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, reports that credit reporting companies issue over“3 billion consumer reports a year and maintain files on more than 200 million Americans.”
+In fact, the Consumer Financial Protection Bureau—a watchdog agency formed in July 2012 under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010—reports that credit reporting companies issue over three billion consumer reports a year and maintain files on more than 200 million Americans.”

-Credit reporting companies perform a number of tasks, such as monitoring the number and types of credit accounts consumers use, how long these have been open, and whether or not consumers have made timely bill payments.
+Credit reporting companies perform a lot of tasks, such as monitoring the number and types of credit accounts consumers use, how long these have been open, and whether consumers have made timely bill payments.
 They can also create reports that show your credit history, unpaid balances and other things that potential landlords (and lenders) may want to know.

 Checking your credit report regularly will also be useful because if you detect any errors in it, you can report them and have them corrected immediately.
 This is important.
 Many times, errors in credit reports can also mean you have become a victim of identity theft or credit scams, which can lead to a world of other problems.